 Patrick Henry did not retire from being a lawyer, despite his age.
 His celebrated defense of Richard Randolph was in 1793 in Cumberland County.
 He used the extremely high fee that he earned to purchase a 4-wheeled carriage, for more-convenient travel on the rough roads of the day.

 During George Washington's second term as President, Henry declined opportunities to serve as Chief Justice of the Supreme Court, Secretary of State, and Ambassador to France.
 He declined to run for President in 1796, but he still got a few electoral votes.

 Dorothea gave birth to the couple's last child in January, 1798.
 That daughter, Jane, was their 11th child (he had six with his first wife).
 She lived only 4 days.

 In 1799, Henry was elected to serve in the General Assembly from Charlotte County (the fifth he represented as an elected official).
-He spoke to the electorate at the courthouse (in Marysville, now Charlotte Court House) on March 4, 1779 but died on June 6 before travelling to Richmond.
-(His library of over 200 books included 8 texts on geography...)
-He was buried at Red Hill, and his second wide Dolly was buried there too in 1831.
+He made his last speech to the electorate at the courthouse (in Marysville, now Charlotte Court House) on March 4, 1799 but died on June 6 before traveling to Richmond.
+He was buried at Red Hill, and his second wife Dolly was buried there too in 1831.

 1. Wirt, William, Sketches of the Life and Character of Patrick Henry, James Webster, Philadelphia, 1817, p.12, https://archive.org/details/sketchesoflifech1817wirt (last checked November 23, 2017)

 2. Wirt, William, Sketches of the Life and Character of Patrick Henry, James Webster, Philadelphia, 1817, p.15, https://archive.org/details/sketchesoflifech1817wirt (last checked November 23, 2017)